uwescience/Python-for-geosciences/README.md

 This is the second year this seminar series is held.
 It was initiated in Fall 2015 by [Joe Hamman](https://github.com/jhamman/) (formerly at UW-CEE) and [Emilio Mayorga](https://github.com/emiliom/) (UW-APL), and is currently coordinated by Emilio.
 Thanks go to the [eScience Institute](http://escience.washington.edu) for their support in hosting the seminars from the start!

+### Mailing list

+We use the *python_for_geoscience[at]uw.edu* list to announce seminars.
+But if you're subscribed, feel free to send an email on a relevant topic!
+You may subscribe, unsubscribe or change your settings, at [this link](https://mailman1.u.washington.edu/mailman/listinfo/python_for_geoscience).

 ### Schedule

 | Date | Speaker | Title |